10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

 7. Location independence vs. timezone dependency

-Some of my other work I’m part of a team of freelance remote workers and we really struggle to arrange online meetings as we are in so many different time zones.
+In some of my other work I’m part of a team of freelance remote workers and we really struggle to arrange online meetings as everyone is living as a nomad in so many different time zones.
 There are a few tools I use with my teams like Clickup, Slack, and Zoom.
 They all help us stay connected despite being spread out around the world.
-Unfortunately, I still struggle sometimes with working out the correct times of online meetings and they are often very early in the morning or very late at night.

 8 Travel slow or pay the price